-As of March 31, 2013, the majority of the company's budgeted portfolio purchases for the financial year 2013 were now committed through existing forward flows or completed spot debt purchases.
-The volumes of portfolio purchase opportunities available over the coming months that the company is aware of should allow the company to exceed the budgeted acquisition plan for the financial year.
-This highlights the visibility that the company's strategic relationships with customers give on portfolio purchases.
+As of June 30, 2013, the company's budgeted portfolio purchases for the financial year 2013 had almost fully been achieved.
+The volumes of portfolio purchase opportunities available over July and August 2013 that the company is aware of should allow the company to exceed the budgeted purchases plan for the financial year.
+The company's strong strategic relationships with customers further supports the visibility on portfolio purchases.